Next Launch:

 Photo courtesy of Jenny Hautmann for Supercluster

-SpaceX will discard the Falcon 9 rocket by dropping it into the Atlantic Ocean, likely due to the heavy payload or the need for maximum power to achieve the correct orbit.
+SpaceX will discard the Falcon 9 first stage, likely due to the heavy payload or the need for maximum power to achieve the correct orbit.

-To minimize weight, the rocket's landing legs and grid fins will be removed.
+To further reduce weight, the rocket's landing legs and grid fins will be removed, maximizing performance.

 Hera will travel to the Didymos pair of near-Earth asteroids for a rendezvous in December of 2026.